SEngel23/Kickstarter-analysis/README.md

 # Outcomes Based on Launch Date
 After analyzing the data for most successful times to launch a campaign, I found that the best time to launch a kickstarter for theater plays in all countries is May and June.
 The least successful time to launch a campaign is in December.
 # Conclusion
 * After close analysis of the data, the number one reason why kickstarter campaigns have failed in the Theater category is due to unreasonably high goals and poor timing of launching a campaign.
 For Louise to have the best luck in launching a kickstarter campaign, I would suggest reducing her costs closer to the $5,000 for the US market and £2,000 for the Great Britian market.
-She should run her campaign in the month of May and consider listing it as the subcategory "plays".
+For the best results, I would recommend to run her campaign in the month of May and consider listing it as the subcategory "plays".